 - c.
-Install return line using new copper sealing above and below each connection.
-Tighten return line retaining bolts to 22 - 30 ft/lbs. - d.
+Install return line using a new sealing washer below each connection.
+Tighten return line retaining bolts to 22 30 ft/lbs. - d.
 Install delivery lines.
 Leave loose at injectors for bleeding. - e.
-Pump hand level on fuel pump to fill lines.
-Tighten lines at injectors.
+Crank engine to fill lines.
+Tighten lines at injectors to 11-18 ft./lbs.
 Start engine and check for leaks using a piece of paper or cardboard.
 DO NOT use hand to check for leaks.